Portland Police Reserve Officer Program

 Schedule an introductory interview with the Reserve Coordinator (503) 823-5723

 Upon review of the application and exam, applicants will be notified if they have met the minimum requirements for the position and have been selected to advance.
-This notification will provide a date for applicants to submit the Statement of Personal History (SPH).
+This notification will provide a date for applicants to submit the Personal History Statement (PHS).

-Applicants with completed SPHs turned in are invited to the Oral Interview Panel.
-Bring required documents listed at to the Oral Interview
+Applicants with completed PHS turned in are invited to the Interview Panel.
+Bring required documents listed at to the Interview

 Physical Ability Test